Criticism of Comcast: 2014 customer service scandals

 In the same month, rapper Dann Furia blogged that he had contacted Comcast 25 times in six months without any resolution to a problem of $1,320 in wrongful charges.

 Comcast customer Conal O'Rourke made headlines in October after his accounting firm, PricewaterhouseCoopers (PwC), fired him as a result of his complaints against Comcast.
 O'Rourke contacted Comcast several times to dispute overcharging and improper fees, but problems continued for a year without resolution.
 He contacted Lawrence J. Salva, Comcast's chief accounting officer and controller, and after more failed attempts at resolution threatened to involve the Public Company Accounting Oversight Board.
 Salva then contacted a partner at PwC and alleged that O'Rourke had behaved unethically.
 PwC terminated his employment as a result.
 Neither Comcast nor PwC will release recordings or documentation of O'Rourke's calls; they have also refused to disclose the content of the communications between Salva and the PwC partner that resulted in the decision to dismiss O'Rourke.
 PwC provides consulting services for Comcast, from which it garners upwards of $30 million a year in revenue.
 Salva was himself employed as a partner at PwC for 12 years before joining Comcast.
 Comcast publicly apologized for O'Rourke's treatment, though denied influencing O'Rourke's termination from PwC.

 2015 customer name change scandal

-In January 2015, Lisa Brown, a Comcast subscriber from Spokane, Washington, called Comcast in attempt to downgrade her cable package, she was offered an upgrade which she declined.
+In January 2015, Lisa Brown, a Comcast subscriber from Spokane, Washington, called Comcast in an attempt to downgrade her cable package, she was offered an upgrade which she declined.
 On her next billing cycle, she discovered the name on her bill was changed to "Asshole Brown".
 Comcast released a statement stating, "We have spoken with our customer and apologized for this completely unacceptable and inappropriate name change, We have zero tolerance for this type of disrespectful behavior and are conducting a thorough investigation to determine what happened.
 We are working with our customer to make this right and will take appropriate steps to prevent this from happening again."
 The employee in question was terminated.
-Brown's name was fixed, and a refund for two years of service was given, along with two more years of service for free.
+Brown's name was fixed, and a refund for two years of service was given.